Experts familiar with previous government efficiency task forces warn that DOGE may run into many of the same challenges as its predecessors.

 Government efficiency commissions created under previous administrations may serve as a blueprint for the Trump administration.
 But the scope and scale of its proposed cuts to the federal workforce and government spending are far beyond what previous administrations envisioned.

-Over the weekend, Musk tweeted about a Government Accountability Office report on legacy government as one target for DOGE.
+Over the weekend, Musk tweeted about a Government Accountability Office report on 10 “outdated or obsolete” government IT that cost the federal government about $337 million a year to operate.

 “The government runs on ancient computers & software.
 Needs an upgrade!” he wrote.

-While GAO has long reported on the risks of legacy government IT, the cost savings don’t the federal government anywhere close to the $2 trillion in federal spending cuts envisioned by Musk and Ramaswamy.
+While GAO has long reported on the risks of legacy government IT and improper payments, the cost savings from addressing these problems doesn’t get anywhere close to the $2 trillion in federal spending cuts envisioned by Musk and Ramaswamy.

 For context, GAO estimates that if agencies were to implement all its outstanding recommendations — some of which have been pending for years — the federal government would save up to $208 billion.